keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 <!-- 動的な相互結合網の実機での研究開発の難しさ -->
 One of the core challenges towards realizing a dynamic and application-aware interconnect is to develop effective algorithms to control the packet flow in the interconnect depending on the communication patterns of applications.
+In order to develop a generic algorithm that achieves good performance on a variety of environments, the algorithm must be evaluated on different applications and interconnects.
 However, working on physical clusters to analyze the performance characteristics of the interconnect can be restricted in several ways.
 First, the execution time of real-world HPC applications typically ranges from minutes up to hours.
-This slows down the iterative process of evaluation and improvement.
 Second, large-scale deployments of dynamic interconnects that allow execution of highly parallel applications are not available yet.
 Third, network hardware may not support measuring traffic in the interconnect with enough high frequency and precision to obtain meaningful insights.

 <!-- シミュレータの有用性 -->
 On the contrary, interconnect simulators have several advantages compared to